skius/teng/examples/sprites/wgpurender/NOTES.md

   - For some weird reason, as soon as I press 'i' the screen tearing goes away.
 Maybe it's something about a buggy position being kept track in the DisplayRenderer?
 DebugInfo renders its first position very early since it basically always has a diff, so that could be a reason.
 Test this!
+  - ok no. It seems to be HBD? when I just have a full block render thing moving around there's no screen tearing. but if I have (even something behind the full block block, so occluded) a hbd will cause screen tearing when it's moving around
+    ??? no idea why.
 # Ideas:
 First pass: render everything to a texture.
 Second pass: in the beginning, just display this texture over the entire screen